wilsoncai1992/adaptest/README.md

     ```

 * If you enjoy life at the bleeding edge (or would like to contribute), install
-    the development version of this package with `devtools`:
+    the development version of this package:

     ```R
     devtools::install_github("wilsoncai1992/data.adapt.multi.test",
-                             ref = "develop")
+                             ref = "develop", subdir = "pkg")
     ```

 ---

 ## Citation

-To cite the `data.adapt.multi.test` software in publications, please use:
+To cite the `data.adapt.multi.test` R package in publications, please use:
 > Cai W., Hejazi N., Hubbard A. (2016). *data.adapt.multi.test*: Data-Adaptive
 > Statistics for High-Dimensional Multiple Testing. *The Journal of Open Source
 > Software*.